 Conditions that tarsal tunnel syndrome are often misdiagnosed include:

-Treatment for tarsal tunnel syndrome involves addressing the factors leading to the compression of the tibial nerve and treating the inflamed tibial nerve.
-In cases where non-surgical treatments are unable to reduce the compression, surgery may be required.
+Managing tarsal tunnel syndrome involves addressing the factors leading to the compression of the tibial nerve and treating the inflamed tibial nerve.
+In cases where non-surgical treatments fail to reduce the compression, surgery may be required.